-Our measure regarding the Thermal Condition of Low Birth Weight Neonates Admitted to Level 2 or Higher Nurseries in the First 24 Hours of Life is relevant for implementation in electronic health records (EHRs).
+Our measure, Thermal Condition of Low Birth Weight Neonates Admitted to Level 2 or Higher Nurseries in the First 24 Hours of Life, is relevant for implementation in electronic health records.
 The use of Health IT will mitigate onerous data collection and data mining, as electronic querying enables efficient searching for relevant ICD-9 and CCS codes for this measure.

 Additionally, institutional use of EHR facilitates downstream clinical decision support that will prompt appropriate measurement and documentation of neonatal thermal management.
-In assessing the feasibility of capturing necessary data elements for the measure, we received responses from 12 hospitals on the source record (e.g. Electronic Medical Record, Paper Medical Record, Infant Record, Maternal Record) for measure numerator and denominator elements, and found consistency across all 12 respondents.
+In assessing the feasibility of capturing necessary data elements for the measure, we received responses from 12 hospitals on the source record (e.g., EHR, paper medical record, infant record, maternal record) for measure numerator and denominator elements and found consistency across all 12 respondents.
 This included characteristics such as time of arrival to the NICU as well as infant temperature in the delivery room and upon admission to the NICU.
 Additionally, the feasibility assessment also assessed ease of capturing necessary data elements on the part of the hospital site, and most sites responded that the required data were not difficult to abstract from the chart.
 There were, however, discrepancies in the format for reporting date and time in the medical record, suggesting that the fields required to calculate the measure are not currently standardized.
 The lack of standardization of required fields suggests that these data fields need to be incorporated into EHR technical standards, so as to increase feasibility and reliability of measure reporting based on EHR data.